Ways of Working – Why it continues to steal the headlines

 Early in the year, there was the Ukrainian invasion with its implications for energy and food markets.
 But economic uncertainty grew quarter by quarter.
 By quarter four, expectations of a slowdown or recession were widespread.
 The post-pandemic euphoria had been short-lived.

-To capitalize on uncertainty and prepare for leaner times ahead, leaders had to display new skills in 2022.
+To capitalize on uncertainty and prepare for leaner times ahead, leaders had to display new skills in 2022 and 2023.
 Those developed in 2021 (such as running a remote team) would not be enough.

 In 2023, leaders need to respond to a dramatically different business environment and equip their organizations for the prospect of leaner times ahead.